Annual Health Requirements

 Please note: If health requirements are not completed, the student will not be able to attend class, lab or clinical.

 Bellin College offers enrolled students routine services, such as yearly TB skin tests and influenza (flu) vaccination.
-Flu vaccines are administered for free at Bellin College each fall.
-Students assume responsibility for all health costs that are not a part of the routine student health services.
-Such costs might include health problems present prior to admission to the College, long-term illness, surgical treatment, prescription medications, dental and eye care, illness, or injury.
+Flu vaccines are administered free of charge at Bellin College each fall.
+Students assume responsibility for any other health costs that are not a part of the routine student health services.
+Such costs might include health problems present prior to admission to the college, long-term illnesses, surgical treatment, prescription medications, dental and eye care, illness, or injury.
 Costs of hospitalization or physician care beyond those covered by insurance are the responsibility of the student and/or the student’s family.
-Additional vaccination or titers, such as QuantiFERON Gold blood testing for tuberculosis, will be the responsibility of the student to obtain and pay for.
+Additional vaccination or titers, such as QuantiFERON Gold blood testing for tuberculosis is the student’s responsibility to obtain and cover the associated costs.

 Tuberculosis Testing

-Tuberculosis skin test (TST): Initial 2 step TB skin tests and annual 1 step TB renewal if required.
-Skin tests will be offered at Bellin College's locations.
+Tuberculosis skin test (TST): Initial 2 step TB skin tests and annual 1 step TB renewal is required.
+Skin tests will be offered at both Bellin College locations.
 Intradermal injection of 0.1ml of tuberculin Purified Protein derivative (PPD) into the inner surface of the forearm by a trained health care provider.

 1. Baseline TB screening using a two-step TST or single blood assay test IGRA (QuantiFERON Gold or T-Spot).

-• TST will be offered at no expense to students.
+1. TST will be offered at no expense to students from Bellin College’s Health and Wellness team.

-1. Student Services will maintain a list of qualified TB screeners.
+1. Student Affairs, will maintain a list of qualified TB screeners.
 These are the only healthcare professionals that may read the skin test.

 Influenza (flu) Immunization